Riverdale Lacrosse Tryouts

 All potential players will be evaluated during the tryout period for their overall suitability for a spot on the team.
 At the end of that period there will be “squad reduction,” commonly known as “cuts.”
 We will keep no more than the maximum number of players as allowed by FHSAA rules (25 during playoffs).
 It is unlikely that coaches will choose to maintain the full number of players allowable by FHSAA rules.
 Experience tells us that 16-20 for boys and 18-22 for girls is ideal and more than that is impractical on several reasons.

 There are no guarantees of making the team.
 If you played last year it is no indication or guarantee of making the team this year.
-With a limited number of slots on either the boys or girls team, coaches will be looking at not only how well the team will do this year but also at the long-term development of the program.
+With a limited number of slots on the team, coaches will be looking at not only how well the team will do this year but also at the long-term development of the program.
 Players may be chosen because of their potential or how they fit into the overall mix of talent and personalities.
 Players should be open to trying new positions.
 Player preference has little to do with final assignment.

 What are the coaches looking for?

 Coaches look at various aspects of potential players to determine the best fit for the team.
 We will look at fitness, lacrosse knowledge, attitude, team play, leadership, lacrosse-specific skills, attentiveness, ability/willingness to follow instructions.
 We can only reasonably maintain a certain number of players before there will be people at practices with nothing to do and no possibility of getting into a game.
 We seek to avoid this at all costs while maintaining a solid team roster.
+We cannot express how important it is to have the right personality for the team.
+In the past, negative players have worn down the team’s ability to play and win.
+If at all possible, we will week out those people who do not mesh well with the rest of the players.

 Teams and capacities